jrouly/scalafmt-native-action/README.md

 > Scalafmt formats code so that it looks consistent between people on your team.

 Integrate Scalafmt code formatting in your GitHub actions workflows.
+By using the native image, this action typically completes in two to three seconds for moderately sized codebases.

 ## Usage